Last Mountain Lake: Communities

 Eight different rural municipalities border at least part of the lake.
 Clock-wise from the north, RMs include Wreford, Last Mountain Valley, McKillop, Longlaketon, Lumsden, Dufferin, Sarnia, and Big Arm.

-Resort communities such as Kannata Valley, Arlington Beach, Grandview Beach, Eldora Beach, Regina Beach, Saskatchewan Beach, Buena Vista, Glen Harbour, Alice Beach, Wee Too Beach, Colesdale Park, Spring Bay, Pelican Pointe, Sunset Cove, Island View, Sorensen Beach, Etters Beach, Mohr's Beach, North Colesdale Park, and Sarnia Beach are on the shores of the lake.
+Resort communities such as Kannata Valley, Arlington Beach, Grandview Beach, Eldora Beach, Regina Beach, Saskatchewan Beach, Buena Vista, Glen Harbour, Alice Beach, Wee Too Beach, Alta Vista, Colesdale Park, Spring Bay, Pelican Pointe, Sunset Cove, Island View, Sorensen Beach, Etters Beach, Mohr's Beach, North Colesdale Park, and Sarnia Beach are on the shores of the lake.

-Beside Regina Beach, around Little Arm Bay, is Last Mountain Lake 80A Indian reserve.
+Beside Regina Beach, around Little Arm Bay, is Kinookimaw and Last Mountain Lake 80A Indian reserve.

 Parks and recreation

 About 25 km south-west of the town of Strasbourg, along the lake's eastern shore, lies Rowan's Ravine Provincial Park.
 This park includes a marina, a full-service campground, restaurant, mini-golf, beach, and an outfitters.
 The beach is along a point and is one of Saskatchewan's longest, natural sand beaches.
-The marina at the is often used by recreational boaters travelling from Regina Beach as a stop-over or refuelling point and large fishing tournament called Last Mountain Fall Walleye Classic is held there every September.
+The marina there is often used by recreational boaters travelling from Regina Beach as a stop-over or refuelling point and large fishing tournament called Last Mountain Fall Walleye Classic is held there every September.
 Last Mountain House Provincial Park is located on the south-east shore and provides tours of historical the Last Mountain House, which was built by the Hudson's Bay Company in 1869.

 At the northern end of the lake, on the eastern shore is Last Mountain Regional Park.
 The park offers camping, swimming, and golf.
 It is located about 15 km west of Govan, off Highway 20.

-At the southern end of the lake, where Last Mountain Creek starts, is Valeport Marsh.
+At the southern end of the lake, where Last Mountain Creek starts, is the Valeport Recreation Site and Valeport Marsh.
 The area is protected by a 900-acre conservation project called Valeport Wildlife Management Area Trails.
-It is in conjunction with Ducks Unlimited and part of an Important Bird Area (IBA) of Canada labelled Valeport Marsh (SK 061).
+It is in conjunction with Ducks Unlimited and part of the Valeport Marsh (SK 061) Important Bird Area (IBA) of Canada.
 Along the west side of the Management Area is a Nature Conservancy of Canada property called Big Valley.
 Big Valley is protected and managed for bird and wildlife habitat.

 The United Church of Canada's Lumsden Beach Camp is "[a] short drive from Regina, ... hugging the south shore of Last Mountain Lake."
 Founded in 1905, it is the oldest summer camp in Western Canada.